 Should people be allowed to vote in churches?
 You may say no, given these effects.
 But polling locations need to be large, they need to have room for a lot of parking, be handicap accessible, and are open during the day.
 It’s difficult to find locations that are all those things.
 Triggers don’t affect all voting decisions.
 Who we vote for president, for example, is a complicated choice that depends on many different dimensions.
 Something that’s simpler, like an initiative about school funding or about religious ideas like gay marriage or abortion, is more likely to be swayed by where people voted.
 But it’s an interesting, important finding that suggests triggers have a big important impact on behavior.

 Triggers and cues in the environment can make products and ideas more top of mind, which makes people more likely to choose them.
 Keep this in mind next time you are shopping—or voting—and you just might pick up on the many factors affecting your choices.

 Behavioral economics is important for marketers because it helps them to better understand why people make the purchasing decisions that they do, and it’s helpful for consumers to understand their triggers in order to cut down on impulse purchases.

 A buying trigger is any event which causes a consumer to purchase a product.

 Consumer behavior refers to the underlying motivations behind consumer decisions: purchasing goods, voting, etc. The motivations can be obvious or they can occur on an unconscious level.

-Some psychological triggers that influence customers include reciprocity (if a salesperson goes out of their way to help you, you feel almost as if you owe them a purchase), scarcity, sales (even if the item is still priced at market value, it gives people the impression that they’re saving money), and a desire to identify with the face behind the brand (which is why companies often use attractive models or celebrities in their advertising).
+Some psychological triggers that influence customers include reciprocity, like a salesperson who goes out of their way to help you, you feel almost as if you owe them a purchase; scarcity; sales—even if the item is still priced at market value, it gives people the impression that they’re saving money; and a desire to identify with the face behind the brand, which is why companies often use attractive models or celebrities in their advertising.